 Portugal is also often the first part of your early summer holiday on an island hopping voyages to Madeira or the Azores on Grayhound.
 These voyages also include a fair bit of open ocean sailing, watches and night sailing.

-In the autumn we regularly have vessels like Tenacious, Lord Nelson, or Oosterschelde sailing down the Iberian coast on their way to winter sailing grounds like the Canaries, Cape Verde and the Mediterranean.
+In the autumn we regularly have vessels like Morgenster, Lord Nelson, Oosterschelde or Tenacious sailing down the Iberian coast on their way to winter sailing grounds like the Canaries, Cape Verde and the Mediterranean.

 Other tall ships that use Portugal or Spain as a pleasant setting off point are Europa on the way to South America, or Blue Clipper heading South for a trade wind trans Atlantic Crossing to the Caribbean.